...

 High 1 Ski Resort sign outside Mountain House in the summer season.

-After two winter visits for skiing last year, we returned this summer to check it out.
+After two winter visits for skiing last year, we returned this summer to explore.
 Naturally, we brought our dog and stayed at the same Hill Condo (see hotel section above).

 The summer view from Hill Condo balcony at High 1 Resort.